Baked Honey Garlic Chicken

 I used the egg and bread crumbs with the chicken.
 The green onions and sesame seeds are used to garnish the chicken when finished.

-Coat chicken pieces in eggs.
+Coat chicken pieces in beaten eggs.

 Dredge chicken in Kikkoman Panko bread crumbs.